 Appointment Status: Regular 100% Academic Professional appointment, 12/12 month service basis.
-Benefits eligible position.
+Eligible for full University benefits package.

-Applications must be received by October 4, 2017.
+Applications must be received by March 5, 2018.
 To apply, all candidates must submit an online profile through https://jobs.illinois.edu by the close of the posting period.
-Qualified candidates must upload: 1) a letter of which details qualifications noted above; 2) resume; and 3) the names and contact information for three professional references.
+Qualified candidates must upload: 1) a letter of which details qualifications noted above and include whether applying for Award Negotiator OR Senior Award Negotiator; 2) resume; and 3) the names and contact information for three professional references.
 All requested information must be submitted for your application to be considered.
 Incomplete applications will not be reviewed.

 For further information, please contact Kate Day, OVCR Human Resources, firstname.lastname@example.org